bmurrtech/how-to-homelab/how-to_game_servers.md

 ```
 # monitor the log file
-screen -S serverlog
 tail -n3 -f /var/log/satisfactory.log
-# to close the screen
-CTRL + A, D

 # monitor the log file
-screen -S serverlog
 tail -n3 -f /var/log/satisfactory.err
-# to close the screen
-CTRL + A, D
 ```

 ### Joining the Satisfactory Server for the First Time